Does Stripe Rust Follow the "Puccinia Pathway" to Manitoba?

 What about stem or leaf rusts?

-When scouting, look for small, round pustules that are bright orange-red in color on the upper surface of leaves and sheaths.
+When scouting, look for small, round, bright orange-red pustules on the upper surface of leaves and sheaths.
 As the plant matures, the pustules will darken and may appear black.
-Later in the season as the weather warms up, stripe rust will be less of concern while leaf rust will increase.
+Later in the season as the weather warms up, stripe rust infection becomes less of concern while leaf rust risk increases.

 Sources